What is the PC Perspective HW Leaderboard?

 The Ryzen 7 3700X currently offer the best performance per dollar, and is more than powerful enough for a High End machine.
 X570 motherboards can be impressively expensive, however the ASRock X570 Phantom Gaming offers a perfect compromise between price and features, just like your CPU.
 The RTX 2080 is now in stock and occasionally on sale, so it displaces the long lasting GTX 1080.
 Corsair’s LPX 32GB 3200MHz sacrifice a bit of speed in favour of size, which should pay off in the long run.
 Western Digital’s new 500GB PCIe NVME Black SSD shows up in most of these builds as the price and performance is at the top of it’s class.
 As for the soundcard; at this point if you are enough of an audiophile to need one, you already know how much you will need to pay!

 The AMD Ryzen 5 3600 does raise the price somewhat but it is one of the best deals on the market at the moment and will give you a solid processor for a multipurpose machine.
 With drops in price associated with the new HyperX Fury Black 16GB DDR4-3466MHz you can get a nice pool of fast RAM to keep that new Ryzen happy.
 As this is the Mid-Range system, we are forgoing an X570 motherboard to pick up an MSI Performance Gaming AMD X470 which has all the features you might ever want on your system; besides have you seen the price of PCIe 4.0 SSDs?
 WD’s SN750 NVMe SSD shows up quite a bit in this update thanks to it’s mix of price and performance.
-The biggest change to this build is the new RX 5700 which does not change the price of the system but increases the graphical capabilities of this mid range machine beyond that of last year’s High End!
+The biggest change to this build is the sale priced RTX 2060 SUPER from EVGA which does not change the price of the system but increases the graphical capabilities of this mid range machine beyond that of last year’s High End!

-The Budget Build will be used for more than just light gaming and that makes the brand new AMD Ryzen 3 3200G a wise choice for money conscious buyers as you can depend on the eight Vega CU’s on the chip and skip the GPU entirely.
-If you need a discrete GPU immediately, try the XFX RX 570 8GB as it is a great deal on an overclocked card.
+There is not much change in the Budget Build lately, thanks to most new releases being high end parts.
+AMD’s Ryzen 3 3200G is a no brainer with eight Vega CU’s on the chip which gives you the option of delaying your GPU purchase until your budget can handle something impressive.
+Prices on the GTX 1650 are coming down, but if you need a discrete GPU immediately, the XFX RX 570 8GB is a better choice overall.
 ASRock’s B450M Pro gives you support for high frequency RAM as well as sporting two PCIe 4x M.2 ports, one for the 500GB Samsung 970 Evo and one for future storage upgrades.

 Once you have all your components you can always reference Ryan’s videos covering the installation of the parts into the case as well as installing your OS and Steam so you can get right to gaming and surfing.
 For those of you looking at a Vive or Oculus, the systems mostly match those covered in Ryan’s VR builds; check out your expected experience in his three guides.